524130120/AutoOPT/source/UserGuide/Use_AutoOptLib.md

 ## 2.3.1 Implement Problem

+AutoOptLib supports implementing the target problem in Matlab or Python.
+More formats will be supported in future versions.

+**Implement in Matlab:**

 Users can implement their target optimization problem according to the template `prob_template.m` in the `/Problems` folder. `prob_template.m` has three main cases. `Case ‘construct’` is for setting problem properties and loading the input data.
 In particular, line 7 defines the problem type, e.g.,